ConservationInternational/trends.earth/LDMP/help/source/background/installing.rst

 to install the stable version (recommended) or the development version.

 .. warning::
-   QGIS 3.0 is not currently supported by |trends.earth|, so the plugin will not appear in the plugin window f you are using QGIS 3.0.
-To use
-   |trends.earth| you must install QGIS version 2.18.
-See
-   :ref:`before-installing` for more information.
+   QGIS 3 is not currently supported by |trends.earth|, so the plugin will not appear in the plugin window if you are using QGIS 3.0.
+To use |trends.earth| you must install QGIS version 2.18.
+See :ref:`before-installing` for more information.

 Installing the stable version (recommended)
 -------------------------------------------